codeforboston/cliff-effects/README.md

 - *User testing*: Beta testing with case managers is about to start.
 - *Infrastructure*: Strengthening the code we have to make it more robust and maintainable, including testing.
 - *Translation*: Implementing a translation system for non-English readers.

-If you want to see a _very_ broad overview of the code and some thoughts for next steps, see our [Overview wiki page](https://github.com/codeforboston/cliff-effects/wiki/Meta:-Overview).

 ## How Can I Contribute?